victorbucutea/swl/README.md

 * Describe the entity model ( use JPA to relational DB,  use whatever JPA implementation and DAO strategy, Hibernate, Toplink, OpenJPA, Spring data, your call)
 * Describe the code for the services ( and just configure the underlying container - Spring, EJB,...)
 * Describe the model that backs the UI ( if you want to support an additional model besides the persistence model to feed the UI )
-* Describe the UI ( and configure whether you would use JAX-RS with rich front-end like Angular or Backbone, or simple Servlets or HTTP )
+* Describe the UI ( and configure whether you would use JAX-RS with rich front-end like Angular or Backbone, or simple Servlets or HTTP, again your call  )

 Generating for whichever model is possible if it is described via a 'language' and generated via a 'skeleton'.